 If you are a personal trainer, have you ever imagined a scenario in which you are working with a healthy client but shortly into the high-intensity interval training routine, your client completely passes out and becomes unconscious?
 You panic and check their pulse, but you can’t detect it on their neck or wrist, and they are not breathing.
 In this case, your client is showing classic signs of sudden cardiac arrest.
 To save your client, your critical thinking skills and next step of action are crucial.
 Every second counts.
 But are you aware of what to do next to save lives?
-If reading this situation gives you the chills, start thinking about the useful and life-saving best CPR certification for trainers.
+If reading this situation gives you the chills, start thinking about the useful and life-saving best CPR training and CPR certification for trainers from American HealthCare Academy.

 Fitness Related Emergencies